Cognitive ability- Neuropsychology

 Brain plasticity is the basis of sustained attention rehabilitation and other cognitive skills.
 CogniFit has a battery of clinical exercises designed to help rehabilitate the deficits in sustained attention and other cognitive functions.
 The brain and neural connections can be strengthened by challenging and working them, so by frequently training these skills, the brain structures related to sustained attention will become stronger.
 This means that when your ears send information to the brain and the brain processes it, the connections will work faster and more efficiently, improving overall your sustained attention.

 CogniFit was created by a team of professionals specialized in the area of neurogenesis and synaptic plasticity, which is how we were able to create a personalized cognitive stimulation program that would be tailored to the needs of each user.
-This program starts with an evaluation to assess sustained attention and a number of other fundamental cognitive areas, and based on the results, creates a personalized brain training program for each user.
+This program starts with an evaluation to assess sustained attention and a number of other fundamental cognitive domains, and based on the results, creates a personalized brain training program for each user.
 The program automatically collects the data from this initial cognitive assessment, and, with the use of sophisticated algorithms, creates a program that works on improving the user's cognitive weaknesses and training their cognitive strengths.

 The key to improving sustained attention is adequate and consistent training.
 CogniFit has professional assessment and training tools to help both individuals and professionals optimize this function.
 It only takes 15 minutes a day, two to three times a week.